16 March 1996

 21 June 2007

-When accused pedophile Michael Wheeler is acquitted in the murder of two teens, Det.
+When accused pedophile Michael Wheeler is acquitted of the murder of two teens, Det.
 Supt.
 Dalziel and DI Pascoe find themselves continuing to suspect him when another teen, the principal witness against him, disappears.
-Pascoe in particular is taking it all quite hard in that he had promised the parents that justice would be done.
+Pascoe in particular is taking it all quite hard because he had promised the parents that justice would be done.
 When one of the bereaved parents kills Wheeler, Pascoe decides to cover up the crime.
-In what proves to be a parallel case, the police find two bodies, one of a taxi and the other of a teenage girl, both of whom were murdered in exactly the same way and drained of their blood.
+In what proves to be a parallel case, the police find two bodies, one of a taxi driver and the other of a teenage girl, both of whom were murdered in exactly the same way and drained of their blood.

 22 June 2007

-Having disposed of Michael Wheeler's body, DI Peter Pascoe tries to over up all traces of the crime.
+Having disposed of Michael Wheeler's body, DI Peter Pascoe tries to cover up all traces of the crime.
 When a homeless man discovers the body, Dalziel has little sympathy for the dead man.
-As the phone calls from the killer continue, Pascoe wonder if Wheeler may have been innocent but when they manage to unscramble the calls, they realize that a young woman may also be involved.
+As the phone calls from the killer continue, Pascoe wonders if Wheeler may have been innocent but when they manage to unscramble the calls, they realize that a young woman may also be involved.
 Dalziel however pieces together Pascoe's involvement in Wheeler's death.

 You may add a new episode for this TV series by clicking the 'add episode' button